Managing pages

 To create a content template:

-1. In CMS, go to Contents, select the icon next to page or page element that you want to create a content template from.
+1. In the backoffice, go to Content, select the icon next to the page or page element that you want to create a content template from.

 2. Select Do something else.